Contact Us

 Posey, “The Fae-Touched”

-Provenance: Spores from a fairy-ring mushroom
+Splinter: Spores from a fairy-ring mushroom

 Posey is a cheerful and carefree character, often found admiring wildflowers or spending sunlit afternoons in the cool shade of toadstools.
 She often adopts the form of a faerie, as one of her favorite activities is dancing through the sky with her butterfly friends.